 Residual stress laboratory and stress analysis center

-The hole-drilling method allows to perform experimental stress analysis without too expensive devices in several kinds of materials of engineering interest (metals, polymers and composites).
+The hole-drilling method allows to perform experimental stress analysis in several kinds of materials of engineering interest (metals, polymers and composites) without using too expensive devices.

-The hole-drilling strain-gage method has been standardized by the ASTM E 837-13 “Standard Test Method for Determining Residual Stresses by the Hole-Drilling Strain-Gage Method”.
+The hole-drilling strain-gage method has been standardized by the ASTM E837-20 “Standard Test Method for Determining Residual Stresses by the Hole-Drilling Strain-Gage Method”

-The hole-drilling method works with an high-speed drilling technology that allows to perform the hole without changing the state of stresses in the material.
-Moreover it also consents to drill holes without inducing new stresses, that’s a very important point during a test.
+The hole-drilling method works with a high-speed drilling technology that allows to perform the hole without changing the state of stresses in the material.
+Moreover, it also consents to drill holes without inducing new stresses, and this is a very important point during a test.

 An high speed drilling device (high speed air turbine, 400000 RPM or electric motor, 50,000 RPM);